Afghans in Pakistan: Relationship with Pakistani society

 Due to historical, ethnic, religious, and linguistic connections, Afghan immigrants in Pakistan find it relatively easy to adapt to local customs and culture.
 There are few obstacles to transition and assimilation into mainstream society; culture shock for Afghan Pashtuns is relatively small in parts of northwestern province of Khyber Pakhtunkhwa and the northern parts of Balochistan.
 In 1997-2001, Pakistan was very bias towards Afghan refugees that they threatened to shut down the border and forcibly return Afghan who had the right to be there under asylum.

 Similarly, Hazaras from Afghanistan can easily assimilate due to the presence of Hazaras in Balochistan.
 However, this is not the case for the Tajiks from Afghanistan.
-Most Afghan immigrants are fluent in Urdu, Pakistan's national language, as their second or third language.
+Most Afghan immigrants are fluent in Urdu as their second or third language.
 Many call Pakistan their home because they were born there.
 They participate in national festivities and other occasions, including Independence Day celebrations.
 Afghan communities retain and preserve their cultural values, traditions and customs, despite years of fighting and difficult socioeconomic conditions in Afghanistan.

 As per a 2018 Sustainable Development Policy Institute (SDPI) survey, this is how the Afghan refugees themselves have judged their host community in terms of positive or negative response, by province: